Show by Label

 Fan = GPIO.PWM(FAN_PIN, 100) # create object Fan for PWM on port 22 at 100 Hertz

-Fan.start(0) # start Fan with 0 percent duty cycle (off)
+Fan.start(0) # start Fan on 0 percent duty cycle (off)

 delay = 30 # seconds of delay, testing the core every 30 seconds is OK